quiltdata/quilt/docs/api-reference/cli.md

   -h, --help         show this help message and exit --detailed_help    Display detailed information about this command and then
                      exit
+  --host HOST        Bind socket to this host
+  --port PORT        Bind to a socket with this port --no-browser       Don't open catalog in a browser after startup
 ```

 Run the Quilt catalog on your machine (requires Docker).
 Running